Bumblebee202111/doubean-public/README.md

   * More card types
   * Pagination
 * Group Detail
-  * Compose collapsing toolbar when more convenient
+  * Compose collapsing toolbar when API is more convenient
   * Collapse on entrance for the subscribed/favorited group/tab
 * `Lazylist` problems
   * Restoration of scroll position is problematic